roaida/Raspberry-Pi-2040/README.md

-# 🔌Raspberry Pi RP2040 Minimal Board (Sponsoredby PCBWay)
+# 🔌Raspberry Pi RP2040 Minimal Board (Sponsored by PCBWay)

 A compact, minimal circuit design for the Raspberry Pi RP2040 microcontroller.
 This board includes essential components for booting, programming via USB, and running custom embedded applications.
 ---